 \section{Introduction}

 Let $V$ be a complex projective variety given by a homogeneous coordinate ring $\mathscr{A}$.
-If $k\subset\mathbf{C}$ is a subfield of complex numbers and $V(k)$ is a variety over $k$, then isomorphisms of $V(k)$ over the field $\mathbf{C}$ cannot be restricted to the field $k$ in general.
-When such a restriction fails, the variety $V'(k)$ is called a {\it twist} of $V(k)$.
-In other words, the varieties $V(k) $ and $V'(k)$ are not isomorphic over $k$, yet they become isomorphic over the algebraically closed field $\mathbf{C}$.
-Since all $\mathbf{C}$-isomorphic varieties correspond to the same $\mathscr{A}$, such an algebra cannot distinguish the twists of $V(k)$.
-However, the twists of $V(k)$ can be described in terms of the Galois cohomology [Serre 1997] \cite[p.
+If $k\subset\mathbf{C}$ is a subfield of complex numbers and $V(k)$ is the set of $k$-points of $V$, then the isomorphisms of $V(k)$ over $\mathbf{C}$ cannot be defined over the field $k$ in general.
+In such a case the variety $V'(k)$ is called a twist of $V(k)$.
+Equivalently, $V'(k)$ is a twist, if it is isomorphic to $V(k)$ over the field $\mathbf{C}$ but not over the smaller field $k$.
+The twists of $V(k)$ are classified in terms of the Galois cohomology [Serre 1997] \cite[p.
 123]{S}.

-The {\it Serre $C^*$-algebra} $\mathscr{A}_V$ of $V$ is defined as the norm closure of a self-adjoint representation of the twisted homogeneous coordinate ring of $V$ by the bounded linear operators on a Hilbert space $\mathcal{H}$.
-We refer the reader to [Stafford \& van ~den ~Bergh 2001] \cite{StaVdb1} and \cite[Section 5.3.1]{N} for an introduction and details.
-Recall that a $C^*$-algebra $A$ is said to be {\it Morita equivalent} (stably isomorphic) to $A'$, if $A\otimes\mathscr{K}\cong A'\otimes\mathscr{K}$, where $\mathscr{K}$ is the $C^*$-algebra of all compact operators on $\mathcal{H}$ and $\cong$ is an isomorphism of the $C^*$-algebras [Blackadar 1986] \cite[Section 13.7.1]{B}.
-Notice that if $A\cong A'$ are isomorphic $C^*$-algebras, then $A$ is Morita equivalent to $A'$.
-The correspondence $V\mapsto\mathscr{A}_V$ is a functor, which maps isomorphic varieties $V\cong V'$ to the Morita equivalent algebras $\mathscr{A}_V$ and $\mathscr{A}_{V'}$.
-In other words, the Serre $C^*$-algebra $\mathscr{A}_V$ is an analog of the homogeneous coordinate ring of $V$.
-Notice that the $\mathscr{A}_V$ is no longer a commutative algebra.
+Recall that the Serre $C^*$-algebra $\mathscr{A}_V$ is defined as the norm closure of a self-adjoint representation of the twisted homogeneous coordinate ring of $V(k)$ by the bounded linear operators on a Hilbert space $\mathcal{H}$, see [Stafford \& van ~den ~Bergh 2001] \cite{StaVdb1} and \cite[Section 5.3.1]{N}.
+The separable $C^*$-algebra $A$ is said to be Morita equivalent (stably isomorphic) to $A'$, if $A\otimes\mathscr{K}\cong A'\otimes\mathscr{K}$, where $\mathscr{K}$ is the $C^*$-algebra of all compact operators on $\mathcal{H}$ and $\cong$ is an isomorphism of the $C^*$-algebras [Blackadar 1986] \cite[Section 13.7.1]{B}.
+(Notice that if $A\cong A'$ are isomorphic $C^*$-algebras, then $A$ is Morita equivalent to $A'$.)
+The correspondence $V(k)\mapsto\mathscr{A}_V$ is a functor, which maps $\mathbf{C}$-isomorphic varieties to the Morita equivalent Serre $C^*$-algebras \cite[Theorem 5.3.3]{N}.